 The Director of Safety and Security may also issue MHU Safety and Security Awareness Messages as a proactive and preventative strategy to increase awareness about specific safety and security related issues.
 These will typically be sent via "MyMHU" but may also be disseminated via campus e-mail or posted on the University web page.
 The purpose of these messages is to provide increased awareness of safety and security related issues of concern to the community.
-As an example, an MHU Safety and Security awareness message relating to active shooter protocols was issued in the fall of 2015 in the aftermath of active shooter events at Delta State University, Umpqua Community College and Northern Arizona University.
+As an example, an MHU Safety and Security awareness message was issued in May of 2020 notifying the campus community of a serious accident on the main roadway bisecting campus.